zbzyy/discord-message-deleter/README.md

 ![image](https://github.com/user-attachments/assets/a6c933e7-3375-41a2-b56a-f864aa08dccf)

 This error occurs when the bot attempts to delete a message related to a user starting a call.
 The script will continue functioning normally despite this issue.
 A future update will address this problem by checking for and handling such errors in a more effective way.

+## Privacy and Trustworthiness

+It’s important to be aware of privacy concerns and the trustworthiness of the platforms you use.
+Discord has faced criticism regarding user privacy and data handling practices.
+For more information on why Discord may be considered untrustworthy, you can review [PrivacySpy's analysis on Discord](https://privacyspy.org/product/discord/).
+Always be cautious with your data and consider using platforms that align better with your privacy expectations.